19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [28/2007 wef 01/07/2007]

-### Zero-rating of supplies relating to goods to approved taxable person in shipping or marine industry
+### Zero-rating of sale or letting on hire of goods to approved taxable person in shipping or marine industry

-21B\.—(1) The Minister may by regulations, in relation to a supply relating to goods for a prescribed purpose made by any taxable person to a taxable person in the shipping or marine industry who is approved by the Comptroller, permit the supply to be zero-rated.
+21B\.—(1) The Minister may by regulations, in relation to a sale or letting on hire of goods for a prescribed purpose made by any taxable person to a taxable person in the shipping or marine industry who is approved by the Comptroller, permit the supply to be zero-rated.

+[Act 31 of 2014 wef 01/01/2015]

 (2) Where a supply by a taxable person is zero-rated under subsection (1), then, whether or not tax would be chargeable on the supply apart from this section —